alain214/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script th
+ Write a script that displays all users and their home directories, sorted by users.

-at reverse its input.